Scientology: Internal organization

 The Office of Special Affairs or OSA (formerly the Guardian's Office) is a department of the Church of Scientology which has been characterized as a non-state intelligence agency.
 It has targeted critics of the organization for "dead agent" operations, which is mounting character assassination operations against perceived enemies.

 A 1990 article in the Los Angeles Times reported that in the 1980s the Scientology organization more commonly used private investigators, including former and current Los Angeles police officers, to give themselves a layer of protection in case embarrassing tactics were used and became public.

-The Church of Spiritual Technology (CST) has been described as the "most secret organization in all of Scientology".

-Shelly Miscavige, wife of leader David Miscavige, who hasn't been seen in public since 2007, is said to be held at a CST compound in Twin Peaks, California.

-Scientology operates hundreds of Churches and Missions around the world.
-This is where Scientologists receive introductory training, and it is at this local level that most Scientologists participate.
-Churches and Missions are licensed franchises; they may offer services for a fee provided they contribute a proportion of their income and comply with the Religious Technology Center (RTC) and its standards.

-The International Association of Scientologists operates to advance the cause of the Church and its members across the world.
+The International Association of Scientologists operates to advance the cause of the Scientology organization and its members across the world.

 Promotional material

-The Church employs a range of media to promote itself and attract converts.
+The Scientology organization employs a range of media to promote itself and attract converts.
 Hubbard promoted Scientology through a vast range of books, articles, and lectures.
-The Church publishes several magazines, including Source, Advance, The Auditor, and Freedom.
+It publishes several magazines, including Source, Advance, The Auditor, and Freedom.
 It has established a publishing press, New Era, and the audiovisual publisher Golden Era.
-The Church has also used the Internet for promotional purposes.
-The Church has employed advertising to attract potential converts, including in high-profile locations such as television ads during the 2014 and 2020 Super Bowls.
+It has also used the Internet for promotional purposes, and employed advertising to attract potential converts, including in high-profile locations such as television ads during the 2014 and 2020 Super Bowls.

-The Church has long used celebrities as a means of promoting itself, starting with Hubbard's "Project Celebrity" in 1955 and followed by its first Scientology Celebrity Centre in 1969.
+The organization has long used celebrities as a means of promoting itself, starting with Hubbard's "Project Celebrity" in 1955 and followed by its first Scientology Celebrity Centre in 1969.
 The Celebrity Centre headquarters is in Hollywood; other branches are in Dallas, Nashville, Las Vegas, New York City, and Paris.
-They are described as places where famous people can work on their spiritual development without disruption from fans or the press.

 In 1955, Hubbard created a list of 63 celebrities targeted for conversion to Scientology.
-Prominent celebrities who have joined the Church include John Travolta, Tom Cruise, Kirstie Alley, Nancy Cartwright, and Juliette Lewis.
-The Church uses celebrity involvement to make itself appear more desirable.
+Prominent celebrities who have joined the organization include John Travolta, Tom Cruise, Kirstie Alley, Nancy Cartwright, and Juliette Lewis.
+It uses celebrity involvement to make itself appear more desirable.
 Other new religious movements have similarly pursued celebrity involvement such as the Church of Satan, Transcendental Meditation, ISKCON, and the Kabbalah Centre.